Fahd Moufi

-Fahd Moufi (فهد موفي; born 5 May 1996) is a professional footballer who plays as a right-back for Portimonense S.C. of the Portuguese Primeira Liga.
+Fahd Moufi (فهد موفي; born 5 May 1996) is a professional footballer who plays as a right-back for Russian club Orenburg.
 Born in France, he represented Morocco at international youth levels.

 Club career

-Moufi moved from the academy of FC Mulhouse to Olympique Lyonnais in 2013, and signed his first professional contract with them on 17 February 2016.
-He spent a season on loan with CS Sedan Ardennes, before signing with C.D.
-Tondela on 17 July 2017.
-Moufi made his professional debut for Tondela in a 2–1 Primeira Liga loss to S.C.
-Braga on 24 September 2017, getting a red card in the 4th minute.
-On 30 September 2020, Moufi joined Portimonense S.C.
+Moufi moved from the academy of Mulhouse to Olympique Lyonnais in 2013, and signed his first professional contract with them on 17 February 2016.

+He spent a season on loan with Sedan, before signing with Tondela on 17 July 2017.
+Moufi made his professional debut for Tondela in a 2–1 Primeira Liga loss to Braga on 24 September 2017, getting a red card in the 4th minute.

+On 29 September 2020, Moufi joined Portimonense on a three-year deal.

+In July 2023, Moufi's contract with Portimonense expired, and he signed a three-year deal (with an option of a 4th year) with Croatian side Hajduk Split.

+On 9 August 2025, Moufi signed with Russian Premier League club Orenburg.

 International career

 Moufi represented the Morocco U17s at the 2013 African U-17 Championship.
 He represented the Morocco U20s at a youth tournament in China in 2015.

 Moufi was called up to the Morocco U23 national team for a friendly in June 2016, but was kicked out of the team for getting caught smoking hookah with some teammates.
 He was re-called into the team, and made three appearances at the 2017 Islamic Solidarity Games for the Morocco U23s.